-From Ireland, to Brussels, and now in London, we’ve been making our way around Europe in one of the most affordable ways possible.
+From Ireland to Brussels, London, and all over Europe, we’ve seen so much of that great continent in one of the most affordable ways possible.

 How do we do it?
 By providing the valuable service of taking care of people’s property (and sometimes pets), in exchange for free accommodations.
-We have made new friends out of some fabulous home owners and neighbors, spent ample time in places where we never could have otherwise afforded to stay, and even shed a few tears (PETE!) when leaving behind the fur-babies we became so attached to.
-We have spent 106 of our 121 days exploring Europe without paying for a place to stay (not including crashing with friends!)
-If we assume savings of $60 a night (a very conservative estimate), that is over $6,000 saved in travel costs.
+We have made new friends out of some fabulous homeowners and neighbours spent ample time in places where we could never have otherwise afforded to stay, and even shed a few tears (PETE!) when leaving behind the fur babies we became so attached to.
+And we’ve done a large portion of it without paying for a place to stay, resulting in tens of thousands of dollars in savings.

 And we could keep going.
 If it wasn’t for the Schengen visa rules that require us to leave the area after ninety days, I am sure we would continue this excellent trend indefinitely.
-Two of our four housesitting jobs lined up here have been via word of mouth, and we have even turned down two jobs.
-The others were found via websites set-up to provide a match between home owners and house sitters.
+We’ve lined up some house-sitting jobs via word of mouth, and there are a few that we’ve even had to turn down.
+The others were found via websites set up to provide a match between homeowners and house sitters.

-Our favorite website to use is trustedhousesitters.com.
-Not only does it have the best functionality of all the housesittng sites out there today, it is also quickly becoming the leading resource for European house sits (most especially in the UK).
+Our favorite website to use is Nomador.com.
+Not only does it have the best functionality of all the house-sitting sites out there today, it is also has the largest number in Europe.

 Anyway, let us know when you’re going to be in Turkey.
 We’re heading there spring-ish next year.